stahamnguyen/pretium/README.md

 This is my own project building an almost complete iOS application of photography in Swift.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites
-Xcode 8 or above has been installed in your computer.
+Xcode 8 or above has been installed in your computer

 ## Installing
 Clone the code to your computer and open with Xcode 8 or above

 ## Language
-[Swift]
+Swift

 ## Functionalities
 1. Store and list all photography gears, kits and their detail information so that the user could easily manage and monitor.